tiagosiebler/bybit-api/README.md

 [1]: https://www.npmjs.com/package/bybit-api

-Node.js & JavaScript SDK for the Bybit REST APIs and WebSockets:
+Node.js, JavaScript & TypeScript SDK for the Bybit REST APIs and WebSockets:

-- Complete integration with all Bybit REST APIs & WebSockets.
+- Complete integration with all Bybit REST APIs & WebSockets, including the WebSocket API.
 - Actively maintained with a modern, promise-driven interface.
 - TypeScript support (with type declarations for most API requests & responses).
-- Over 450 end-to-end tests making real API calls & WebSocket connections, validating any changes before they reach npm.
+- Thorough end-to-end tests making real API calls & WebSocket connections, validating any changes before they reach npm.
+- Proxy support via axios integration.
 - Robust WebSocket integration with configurable connection heartbeats & automatic reconnect then resubscribe workflows.
   - Event driven messaging.
   - Smart websocket persistence
     - Automatically handle silent websocket disconnections through timed heartbeats, including the scheduled 24hr disconnect.
     - Automatically handle listenKey persistence and expiration/refresh.
     - Emit `reconnected` event when dropped connection is restored.
-- Proxy support via axios integration.
+- WebSocket API integration, with two design patterns to choose from:
+  - Asynchronous event-driven responses:
+      - Subscribe to `response` and `error` events from WebsocketClient's event emitter.
+      - Send commands with the sendWSAPIRequest(...) method.
+      - Responses to commands will arrive via the `response` and `error` events.
+      - See example for more details: [examples/ws-api-events.ts](./examples/ws-api-events.ts)
+  - Asynchronous promise-driven responses:
+      - This behaves very much like a REST API.
+No need to subscribe to asynchronous events.
+      - Send commands with the await sendWSAPIRequest(...) method.
+      - Await responses to commands directly in the fully typed sendWSAPIRequest() call.
+      - The method directly returns a promise.
+Use a try/catch block for convenient error handling without the complexity of asynchronous WebSockets.
+      - See example for more details: [examples/ws-api-promises.ts](./examples/ws-api-promises.ts)
 - Active community support & collaboration in telegram: [Node.js Algo Traders](https://t.me/nodetraders).

 ## Installation